Skip to main content

 Working Together for the Benefit of All

-We support the efforts of the Klamath Tribes for species recovery and we hope to rebuild a trusting relationship with the Tribes.
-As trust builds, we will support the efforts of people who build an ecology plus an economy that supports all peoples in the Upper Klamath Basin.
+We support the efforts of the Klamath Tribes for species recovery and we are actively rebuilding a trusting relationship with the Tribes.

-The State of Oregon is in the process of adjudicating water rights in the Klamath River drainage.
-The Klamath Tribes will be granted a water right based on minimum flows in specific reaches of the various streams and with a “time immemorial” priority date (the most senior).
-The duty and rate will be that which supports the Tribes’ historic hunting, fishing and gathering activities.
-Water is currently being allocated as above under a preliminary judicial order which will most likely be supported under a judge’s final order.
+Most years there is not enough water to accommodate all local needs.
+The State of Oregon is adjudicating Klamath River drainage water rights.
+The Klamath Tribes will be granted a water right based on minimum flows to support the Tribes’ historical hunting, fishing and gathering activities with a “time immemorial” priority date (the most senior).
+Water is currently being allocated this way under a preliminary judicial order, which will likely become permanent.

-We realize that we are in a climate change / drought environment and we must develop creative solutions for all people in the Upper Klamath Basin (UKB) to survive and prosper.
+Drought is an ongoing challenge for our region.
+We must develop creative solutions for all people in the Upper Klamath Basin to prosper.